Published on: January 31, 2025

 FlippingBook allows you to add clickable links, videos, and animated page-turning effects to static PDFs, making them more engaging for online audiences.
 It’s a great solution for businesses that don’t want to redesign their booklets from scratch but still want some interactive features.

 Magazines require a balance of strong visuals, compelling layouts, and great storytelling.
-Canva is great for simple, sleek designs, but if you’re working on a large-scale magazine project, here are some tools that might fit your needs better.
+Canva is great for simple, sleek designs.

 Flipsnack also provides detailed engagement analytics, helping you track how readers interact with your magazine.
 You can see which pages are most viewed, how long readers stay engaged, and what links they click on, providing valuable insights to improve future editions.